 So can you save your way to wealth?

-My experience after adding significantly to my own wealth over the last few years?
+My experience after adding more than $100k to my own net worth over the last few years?

 The key thing to remember is that there are two sides to any cash flow statement.
 Income, and expenses.

 Here is one of the most basic formulas for building up wealth.

 It's really pretty simple.
 It's not what you spend or earn that makes you wealthy.
 What makes you wealthy is when you have savings left over that you invest in things that make you even more money.
 When you invest in things that make you more money, it turns into a snowball effect.
 The more money you make and the less that you spend, the more you can save and invest, which turns into making more money.

 If your income is higher than your expenses, your wealth will go up.
 If your expenses are higher than your income, your wealth will go down.

 So you really only have two ways to drive your wealth.
 Either increase your income, or decrease your expenses.

 Me?
 I prefer to do both.
 Increase my income, AND lower my expenses.

 Contrary to popular opinion, my experience is that just like it is nearly impossible to out exercise bad eating habits, it is incredibly difficult to out earn poor spending habits.
 I've known many business owners over the years who have made millions, yet still ended up shutting down their business due to the fact that they never looked at the expense side of their business.